bambooww/iot-tree/web/doc/en/doc/msgnet/n__com.timer.md

 You can set a fixed interval for subsequent repeated triggering messages.
 Messages can also be triggered at fixed time intervals within certain time periods based on options.

-#### Frequency multiplication outputs
+#### Multiple cycle output

-You can set any number of frequency multiplication outputs (the multiplication parameter must be an integer greater than 1).
+You can set any number of multiple cycle output (the multiplication parameter must be an integer greater than 1).
 Nodes will automatically add output ports.

 Note: All output ports share an internal timing thread, and different output ports have different running times in the future, with time accuracy affected by subsequent nodes.